sebastianduchene/NELSI/README.md

 Bugs and version history
 ------------------------

+New Features 2 June 2022
+- Functions to simulate fixed local clocks. - TO DO: Document and add example

 New Features 14 April 2022
 ----
 - Lineage functions to obtain all monophyletic groups that match a regular expression (find.monophyletic).